AdobeDocs/workfront.en/help/quicksilver/administration-and-setup/add-users/create-and-manage-users/deactivate-a-user.md

 >
 >We recommend that you deactivate users who have left the organization rather than deleting them.
 If a user is deleted, all history in Workfront associated with that user is lost.
 This includes their work assignments, their association with notes, hours, documents, and all other objects they have once created.
 >
 >Deactivating a user in Workfront removes the user's licenses to both Workfront and digital proofing.
 Additionally, the user can no longer be assigned work.
-When a user is deactivated, that user's Workfront license and proofing license become available to be used by another user; all other information in the deactivated user's profile remains as-is.
+When a user is deactivated, that user's Workfront license and proofing license become available to be used by another user.
+All other information in the deactivated user's profile remains unchanged.
 >
 >For more information about the impact of deleting and that of deactivating users, see [Delete users](../../../administration-and-setup/add-users/create-and-manage-users/delete-a-user.md).

 ## Access requirements

++++ Expand to view access requirements for the functionality in this article.

 You must have the following to perform the steps in this article: